How to Play Along to Songs on Guitar (6 Tips That 100% Work)

 You can also make the process easier and choose a song with a prominent guitar part to work on.
 Some songs you may want to learn don't have a guitar on the recording, or they do, but it's low in the mix.

-As a session guitarist, many of the pop artists I've played for have songs with no guitar on.
 In that case, I would listen to the music first, work out the key, pinpoint the chords the other instruments are playing (typically the bass, piano or synths) and develop a suitable guitar part with matching chords or notes.

 Talking of key signatures, let's check out the next tip.

-Tip 5 - Work out the song key
+Tip 5 – Crack the code

 For those of you who think you can learn to play songs on the guitar without knowing some basic music theory (i.e. how to work out the key of a song), I'm going to burst your bubble; you can't.